p-kossa/custom-spawns-bsp-spt/README.md

 Just copy and paste and that's it!

+**Note:** `spawnChangesOnlyPreset.json` is OPTIONAL - it's my personal config file for BSP, it uses all defaults except for slightly longer raid times tuned for my custom spawns.

 # Spawn Changes
 ## All maps
 - minor increase to all bot spawns